Welcome!

 Service Map

-With funding from the Department of Justice, RJS4C Ireland is map the training and use of restorative justice and restorative practices in Irish criminal justice.
+With funding from the Department of Justice, RJS4C Ireland has mapped the use of restorative justice and restorative practices in Irish criminal justice.

 You can see our initial findings here; please contact us if you have any further information for us to include.